sbeacon/luxB-Casing/README.md

 # luXb-Casing

-PCB and schematic files of luXbeacon (nRF51) are shared in this repository.
+3D printable .stl files of luXbeacon casings are shared in this repository.

 ## Built With

-* Altium Designer
+* Fusion 360

 ## License